 Lastly, the greens play a little slower for the Farmers Insurance Open than it will for the U.S. Open.
 The greens ran about 13.5 on the stimpmeter for the 2021 U.S. Open.
 For the Farmers Insurance Open, they’ll run closer to 12 or 12.5.
 That’s still faster than normal on the PGA Tour.
 And it’s much faster than what these players have seen for the last few weeks.
 It’ll be a big adjustment to navigate on these fast Poa Greens.

-Three of four rounds of the Farmers Insurance Open are on the South Course.
-Gamblers should make that their primary focus for the week.
+Three of four rounds of the Farmers Insurance Open are on the South Course, which is much longer than the North Course.
+Gamblers should make the South Course their primary focus for the week.
 But we can’t forget about the North Course though.
-Everyone will have to play that one either Thursday or Friday:
+Everyone will have to play that one either Thursday or Friday.

 Tom Weiskopf redesigned the North Course in 2016.
-Unlike its big brother to the south, Weiskopf sought to redesign the North Course with the amateur, not the professional, in mind.
-As such, Weiskopf enlarged greens, removed eighteen bunkers (mostly of the fairway variety), and cut down dozens of trees due to a beetle infestation.
+Weiskopf enlarged greens, removed eighteen bunkers (mostly of the fairway variety), and cut down dozens of trees due to a beetle infestation.
 While the removal of the trees disappointed some, it opened up the golf course significantly and gave way to spectacular views of the coastline.